New York’s vaccine czar called county officials to gauge their loyalty to Cuomo amid sexual harassment investigation

 “At best, it was inappropriate,” said the executive, who spoke on the condition of anonymity out of fear that the Cuomo administration would retaliate against the county’s residents.
 “At worst, it was clearly over the ethical line.”

-Larry Schwartz, who is working in a volunteer capacity to run New York’s vaccine distribution, acknowledged making the calls in response to an inquiry by The Post, but said he did so as a 30-year friend of Cuomo and did not discuss vaccines in the conversations.
+Schwartz, who is working in a volunteer capacity to run New York’s vaccine distribution, acknowledged making the calls in response to an inquiry by The Post, but said he did so as a 30-year friend of Cuomo and did not discuss vaccines in the conversations.

 “I did nothing wrong,” Schwartz said.
 “I have always conducted myself in a manner commensurate to a high ethical standard.”